 To register your business online:

 There are four common business models in Côte d’Ivoire.
-In all four, non-Ivoirians are allowed to hold more than 51 percent of the company’s assets, although exceptions to this law sometimes occur and can be mandated by government decree.
+In all four, non-Ivoirians are allowed to hold more than 51 percent of the company’s assets (except for sectors mentioned at page 4), although exceptions to this law sometimes occur and can be mandated by government decree.

 - Joint Venture (Association et Participation)